Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

 \subsection{Evaluation}

-To assess the extent to which each technique improves alignment between human and LLM codes, we report F1 scores with non-parametric bootstrapped standard errors, calculated as follows: (1) sample n texts and associated human labels and model predictions with replacement (where n is the number of texts in the development or testing dataset; creating a bootstrap sample); (2) compute the F1 score for each of 1,000 bootstrap samples; and (3) calculate the standard deviation of the resulting distribution.
-Final performance metrics are accompanied by bootstrapped standard errors and 95\% confidence intervals, which reflect the range of values that would be expected to contain the true metric 95\% of the time if the sampling process were repeated.
-Narrow intervals indicate greater statistical certainty in the performance estimate, while wider intervals suggest more uncertainty.
+To assess the extent to which each technique improves alignment between human and LLM classifications, we compare F1 scores calculated in the development dataset.
+After identifying the technique and model which resulted in the best performance for each construct, we report accuracy, specificity, recall, precision, and F1 for this final approach as estimated in the testing dataset.
+Both sets of metrics are accompanied by non-parametric hierarchical bootstrapped standard errors that take into account the nested nature of the data (texts nested within individuals), calculated as follows: 1) we sampled \textit{n} participants with replacement (where n is the number of unique participants in the development or testing dataset); 2) for each sampled participant, we sampled with replacement from texts produced by that individual, creating the bootstrap sample; 3) we computed the metric for each of 1,000 bootstrap samples; 4) we calculated the standard deviation of the bootstrap distribution to generate standard errors; 5) we identified the 2.5th and 97.5th percentiles of the bootstrap distribution to generate 95\% confidence intervals.